 By now you’ve probably heard the term “affiliate marketing” a million times.
+But does it still work in 2018?
 You probably have friends that have been making money online for years as a network affiliate.
 It’s easy to envy those people.
 They get to live life on their own terms and still make money doing it.
 So, why haven’t you joined one of the many affiliate programs out there yourself yet?

 “I missed the boat.”

 The affiliate marketing boom may have passed, and it really makes it seem like everybody already in an affiliate program is lightyears ahead of you.
 What’s the point now?
 Well, the point is that the boat never really left the dock.

 Affiliate marketing still works, and is alive and well.
 More and more companies are in need of people like you to vouch for them by reviewing their products and plugging it to friends and family, and eventually to your very own follower base.
 Marketers have come to realize what a powerful tool a network affiliate is, and as such, there are more opportunities than ever out there.

 Whether you already have a bustling blog or you’re still standing steady on social media with a group of just friends and family, you can start affiliate marketing.
 It costs nothing to start a blog or a page dedicated for your reviews.
 People will read – but there are a few conditions you have to meet first.

 1. Know who you’re writing for, and if its nobody yet – then know who you want to write for.
 This has to remain consistent, otherwise you’re going to turn off your audience and they’ll go find a more relevant person to read from.
 On the flipside, if you know who your audience is and you cater to them every time by writing content that appeals to them, you’re going to have more success in growing your page and by extension you’ll make more money online from your affiliate programs.